Also known as the Patagonian Ice Cap, our hike is one of Patagonia’s most beautiful, remote and demanding of challenges.

 As the vegetation thins, we happen upon the Piedra Del Fraile campsite (Refugio Los Troncos – property of Estancia Ricanor), our last encounter with civilisation until we return to El Chaltén.

 From here, we continue to trek towards the Fitz Roy massif, entering a great glacier valley surrounded by Treinta Aniversario, Marconi South and the North peaks.
 We follow the southern shore of Lake Eléctrico, crossing moraines and rocky formations left by the glaciers less than 70 years ago.

 We cross the Pollone River and get views of the north-west face of Fitz Roy.
-Another hour of trekking brings us to the western shore of Lake Eléctrico where we set-up our camp, only 20 minutes away from the Marconi Glacier.
+Another hour of trekking brings, we cross the Upper Rio Electrico zipline and look for our camp, which is on the way to the Marconi Pass.

 Today we get start what will be the daily camp routine – expedition: breakfast, pack up camp and backpacks, then trek.

 Within 30 minutes of leaving camp we can see the face of the Marconi Glacier.
 A gigantic scree moraine is our first obstacle; the terrain here is unstable and moves constantly, preventing the formation of a clear path.
 It’s a scramble for 20 minutes until we reach the glacier for what is probably the toughest part of the trek.

 We climb 800m/2,400ft on ice and snow, using crampons and avoiding crevasses, with the expert assistance of the guide and his team (we may rope up if necessary).
 It may be windy and stormy, or completely clear, but our goal is our second campsite, on the edge of the Southern Patagonian Ice Field itself.